-Before you start, we ask that you read the syllabus on the following page.
+Before you start, we ask that you read the syllabus on the following pages.
 It's broken down into eight weeks of studying the workbook and includes assignments to help you integrate the content.

-Your first assignment is to fill out the pre-program questionnaire and mail it to us in one of the pre-stamped envelopes provided.
-One of your final assignments upon completing the course is to fill out the post-program questionnaire and do the same.
+Your first assignment is to fill out both the human flourishing pre-assessment and pre-program questionnaire, and submit them to us electronically or by mail.
+One of your final assignments upon completing the course is to fill out both the human flourishing post-assessment and post-program questionnaire and do the same.
 This will help us measure how effective this course was for you and in doing so, help us bring this coursework to more incarcerated people.